 - Latham & Watkins Law Preview Scholars Program: To help students get off to a good start during their first year of law school, the firm offers scholarships to select students from Georgetown University Law Center, Northwestern University Law School, New York University School of Law, Stanford Law School, and UC Davis School of Law to attend Law Preview’s week-long law school preparation courses.

 - Sponsors for Educational Opportunity (SEO) Interns: Sponsors for Educational Opportunity (SEO) organizes internships for talented, underrepresented students of color who have been accepted to top law schools.
 Latham has partnered with SEO to host its interns in our offices.

-- MPAC: The Multicultural Promotion & Attainment Coalition (MPAC) in Latham’s New York and Washington, D.C. offices is an example of an associate-driven, grassroots initiative that is open to all lawyers and is generally focused on supporting retention and promotion of lawyers with diverse backgrounds through a variety of professional, educational and social activities.
+- MPAC: The Multicultural Promotion & Attainment Coalition (MPAC) in Latham’s New York, Washington, D.C., Houston and London offices is an example of an associate-driven, grassroots initiative that is open to all lawyers and is generally focused on supporting retention and promotion of lawyers with diverse backgrounds through a variety of professional, educational and social activities.